The Transition History – Braun AG to Lectron GmbH

 Mr. Walter kept his focus on secondary schools and vocational schools for most of the Lectron System product line models that would be developed in the future.

-The Funktionsmodelle model (created by Hartmut Birett) was one of the few that focused its subject matter at the university level and a separately published textbook used LECTRON experiments to demonstrate ‘biological message processing‘.
+The Funktionsmodelle model (created by Hartmut Birett) was one of the few that focused its subject matter at the university level and a separately published textbook used the Lectron System principle to demonstrate ‘biological message processing‘.

 The same cover photograph would be used by LectronRWO era but on the inside of the cover.
 In point of fact, the MW era cover became the RWO era cover by simply being turned inside out to expose the plain cardboard side and that is why the photograph is the same.